 Make certain the new Mac mini is properly configured

-In order to set up the new Mac mini for use without a monitor and keyboard/mouse, you'll actually need to have it connected to, you guessed it, a monitor and keyboard/mouse.
-You can follow our new Mac mini setup guide if you need help with getting things started.
+To set up the new Mac mini for use without a monitor and keyboard/mouse, you'll need to have it connected to, you guessed it, a monitor and keyboard/mouse.
+You can follow our new Mac setup guide if you need help getting things started.

-Turn on Screen Sharing
+Turning on Screen Sharing

-- Click Sharing.
+- Click General.

 - Click OK.